-The aim of the SFI Research Infrastructure Call is to support the research community in building and sustaining the required infrastructural capacity to accomplish high quality, high impact and innovative research in areas of science, technology, engineering and mathematics that demonstrably enhance and underpin enterprise competitiveness and societal development in Ireland.
-SFI encourages the efficient use, renewal and development of existing national research infrastructures whilst also recognising the need for continued investment in cutting-edge research equipment and infrastructure in areas of national priority of particular relevance to SFI’s prior and future investments.
+The SFI Research Infrastructure Programme supports the research community in building and sustaining the required infrastructural capacity to accomplish high-quality, high-impact and innovative research in areas of science, technology, engineering and mathematics that demonstrably enhance and support enterprise competitiveness and societal development in Ireland.
+SFI encourages the efficient use, renewal and development of existing national research infrastructures while also recognising the need for continued investment in cutting-edge research equipment and infrastructure in areas of national priority.

-- To give Irish researchers access to cutting-edge research infrastructure that will enhance high quality research activities and innovation in areas of strategic priority
+- To give Ireland’s researchers access to cutting-edge research infrastructure that will enhance high-quality research activities and innovation in areas of strategic priority.

 Proposals are invited from individual eligible research bodies or consortia of eligible research bodies for infrastructure requests.
 Each Research Body must nominate a Lead Applicant from the Research Body who will have primary fiduciary responsibility and accountability for the management of the infrastructure award.
 Please refer to the call document for the eligibility criteria of this Lead Applicant.

 How to Apply